Classes in the Life Sciences and Physics buildings have resumed. The Chemistry building will remain closed until further notice.

 About the Division

-The division offices are located at Life Sciences Room 101 and Math, Business, & Allied Health Room 130.View Campus Map
+The division office is located at Math, Business, & Allied Health Room 130.View Campus Map

-The Division of Science, Engineering, and Mathematics brings together the study of the natural world, the principles of mathematics, and the innovations of engineering and computer science.
+The Division of Mathematical Sciences brings together the principles of mathematics and the innovations of engineering and computer science.

-Our programs span astronomy, chemistry, earth sciences, life sciences, physics, mathematics, computer science, and engineering—offering a strong foundation for STEM majors, transfer preparation, and general education.
+Our programs span mathematics, physics, computer science, and engineering—offering a strong foundation for STEM majors, transfer preparation, and general education.
 Whether you’re exploring the scientific method, developing problem-solving skills, or preparing for a career in technology and research, we provide the knowledge, resources, and hands-on learning to help you succeed.

 Hours & Contact